 - Violet ‘Frosted Chocolate’ | Viola x wittrockiana

 Perennial or annual depending on growing zone. (zones 3-8)

 Look for veggie seeds with ‘chocolate’ in the name.
-Or, browse catalogues and watch for those dark, lovely colours.
+Or, browse catalogs and watch for those dark, lovely colors.

 - Chocolate corn